 It is commonly accepted that the four phases of recovery of data may be followed.
 The number might be different if you are dealing with a special kind of hardware or data.
 If we are dealing with a simple problem like a hard drive disk failure, the following are the steps you need to take:

 First, make sure to repair the drive, so it is working to at least a part of the capacity.
-Otherwise, it would be impossible to begin the data recovery process.
+Otherwise, it is almost impossible to begin the data recovery process.
 Second, create a secondary drive to maintain a copy of the necessary data.
 If the damaged disk is used for a longer period of time, worse things may happen to the data.
-Your third step should be to attempt and retrieve the data.
+Your third step is to attempt and retrieve the data.

 Finally, repair the damage and you can feel the pressure fading away.